develCuy/community-hub/src/docs/developers/bridge/messaging.md

 Each message from L2 to L1 requires three transactions:

-1. An L2 transaction that *initiates* the transaction, which is priced the same as any other transaction made on Optimism.
+1. An L2 transaction that *initiates* the transaction, which is priced the same as any other transaction made on Rollux.

 1. An L1 transaction that *proves* the transaction.
    This transaction can only be submitted after the state root is submitted to L1.